Graduate Certificate in Creative Writing

 Further course information

-The Graduate Certificate in Creative Writing is a degree for those interested in improving their skills in creative writing and understanding theories and histories of writing, this course will suit you.
+If you are interested in improving your skills in creative writing and understanding theories and histories of writing, this course will suit you.
 Some Creative Writing students have become published writers during or after their candidature or have found careers in publishing and editing as well as teaching.

-An applicant for the Graduate Certificate, Graduate Diploma or Masters of Creative Writing must also include a portfolio of 1500 to 3000 words of prose writing or 10 to 15 pages of poetry with their application.
+An applicant for the graduate certificate, graduate diploma or Master of Creative Writing need to include with their application a portfolio of 1500 to 3000 words of prose writing or 10 to 15 pages of poetry with their application.
 These components are crucial to assessing your application.

 How to apply